LX2004/promoter/README.md

 ### 15. `early_stopping`
 - **Description**: Early stopping parameter.
 - **Default Value**: `10`
+-
 The approximate training time for the diffusion model with default parameters on an 80GB A800 GPU is around 12 hours.

+# Hyperparameter Explanation for predictive model

+This document provides explanations for the hyperparameters used in the predictive model.
+Each hyperparameter has a specific role in the training process and model configuration.
+Below is a detailed description of each one:

+---

+### Device Configuration

+- **`device_num`**: `0`
+  - Specifies the GPU device number to be used for training.
+In this case, it refers to the GPU with ID 4.
+Ensure that the system has the appropriate GPU and that it is available for training.

+---

+### Dropout Parameters

+- **`dropout_rate1`**: `0.3254948178441311`
+  - The dropout rate for the transformer1 which is used to process original sequence information.
+Dropout is used to prevent overfitting by randomly setting a fraction of input units to zero during training.

+- **`dropout_rate2`**: `0.36751719371886576`
+  - The dropout rate for the transformer2 which is used to process dinucleotides information.

+- **`dropout_rate_fc`**: `0.4458100938040957`
+  - The dropout rate for the fully connected (fc) layers.

+---

+### Embedding Dimensions

+- **`embedding_dim1`**: `64`
+  - The dimension of the transformer1.
+This is the size of the vector representation for each input token in the model.

+- **`embedding_dim2`**: `64`
+  - The dimension of the transformer2.
+This helps in transforming the data into a suitable representation for the following layers of the model.

+---

+### Fully Connected Layer Parameters

+- **`fc_hidden1`**: `210`
+  - The number of units (neurons) in the first fully connected (dense) layer.
+It represents the complexity of the model in terms of the number of hidden neurons.

+- **`fc_hidden2`**: `37`
+  - The number of units in the second fully connected layer.
+It follows the first fully connected layer and helps in feature transformation.

+---

+### Hidden Layer Parameters

+- **`hidden_dim1`**: `128`
+  - The number of neurons in the hidden layer of the transformer1.
+This is an important parameter that controls the capacity of the model at this stage.

+- **`hidden_dim2`**: `1024`
+  - The number of neurons in the hidden layer of the transformer2.
+This layer is larger and is designed to allow for more complex transformations.

+---

+### Regularization

+- **`l2_regularization`**: `1e-5`
+  - This is the L2 regularization parameter (also known as weight decay).
+It helps prevent overfitting by penalizing large weights in the model.
+A smaller value indicates less regularization, while larger values impose stronger penalties.

+---

+### Latent Dimensions

+- **`latent_dim1`**: `64`
+  - The dimensionality of the transformer1.
+This represents the size of the compressed representation in the latent space.

+- **`latent_dim2`**: `256`
+  - The dimensionality of the transformer2.
+A larger latent dimension can capture more complex representations but may also lead to overfitting.

+---

+### Attention Mechanism (Transformer)

+- **`num_head1`**: `8`
+  - The number of attention heads in the first attention layer of the transformer1.
+More heads allow the model to focus on different parts of the input sequence, capturing more information.

+- **`num_head2`**: `16`
+  - The number of attention heads in the first attention layer of the transformer2.
+This helps the model learn better representations from the input data.

+---

+### Sequence Length

+- **`seq_len`**: `50`
+  - The length of the input promoter sequences.

+---

+### Training Parameters

+- **`train_base_learning_rate`**: `0.0001`
+  - The base learning rate used in training.
+This controls how quickly the model updates its weights during training.
+A smaller value ensures more stable updates.

+- **`train_batch_size`**: `512`
+  - The batch size used in training.
+A larger batch size can improve training efficiency but requires more memory.

+- **`train_epochs_num`**: `500`
+  - The number of epochs (iterations over the entire dataset) for which the model will be trained.
+Increasing the number of epochs allows the model more opportunities to learn, but it also increases computational cost.

+---

+### Transformer Model Parameters

+- **`transformer_num_layers1`**: `3`
+  - The number of layers of the transformer1 model.
+Each layer contains attention and feed-forward components that help capture different levels of information.

+- **`transformer_num_layers2`**: `3`
+  - The number of layers of the transformer1 mode2.
+Increasing the number of layers can increase model capacity but also computational complexity.

+---

+This file aims to provide a clear understanding of the hyperparameters used for the model.
+Adjusting these parameters can significantly impact the performance and efficiency of the model.